35percent/11tystarter/src/posts/aylesbury-phase-2b-financial-viability-assessments.md

 #### £0 for the land, but still not financially viable

 While the updated Phase 2B should make at least £13.51m profit, NHG say that it is still not viable, despite the extra floorspace being added [^1].
-The  updated viability assessment for the scheme concludes the opposite, saying *'the appraisals generate a viability deficit of c. £24.16m'.*  It continues to say that *'if the deficit were to be absorbed by the Applicant's target return, the equivalent profit would equate to 5.22% on GDV (blended)'*.
-This 'Gross Development Value' is the combined worth of the private and affordable housing and commercial premises and amounts to £258.76m.
-So, even though the scheme is 'inviable', it is still expected to make a profit of £13.51m (5.22% of £258.76m).
+The  updated viability assessment for the scheme concludes *'the appraisals generate a viability deficit of c. £24.16m'.*  It goes on to say that *'if the deficit were to be absorbed by the Applicant's target return, the equivalent profit would equate to 5.22% on GDV (blended)'*.
+This 'Gross Development Value' is the combined worth of all the housing and commercial premises and amounts to £258.76m.
+So, even though the scheme is *'unviable'*, it is still expected to make a profit of £13.51m (5.22% of £258.76m).

-The assessment describes this profit as a 'viability deficit' and says *'This is lower than typical target thresholds for schemes of this size and also below any of the thresholds adopted / accepted for other estate regeneration schemes across London'*.
+According to this line of thinking, NHG's assessment the £13.51m profit is described as a *'viability deficit'*; NHG says *'This is lower than typical target thresholds for schemes of this size and also below any of the thresholds adopted / accepted for other estate regeneration schemes across London'*.

 The assessment makes a cautious caveat that should both sales values and costs improve by around 5%, then the scheme would become viable, which means it could generate a much higher profit of 14.55% of GDV.
 The viability assessment also sets the benchmark land value at £0, *'based on the development agreement between NHG and LB Southwark'*, which indicates that nothing has been paid for the land.